 Catchy Title & Description

-Remember, you need to only make promises within your description that you can deliver, otherwise it will hamper your reputation which is detrimental for your brand.
+Remember, only make promises within your description that you can deliver, otherwise, it will hamper your reputation which is detrimental to your brand.

 Choose A Target Demographic

 What are the job titles, job duties, interests, hobbies, gender, marital status, locations, or even the ages of the types of people you want to attract?
 Don’t know? or maybe you don’t know why this demographic data is so very important?